HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 You also may find that your HR department already embraces one or more small parts of these larger goals.
 This list will provide new ways to enhance the effects of those efforts in a way that is more narrowly tailored to your employee’s professional needs.

-Use these 12 SMART HR goals to gain fresh perspectives, ideas, and better your company with the resources you already have!
+Use these SMART HR goals to gain fresh perspectives and ideas and improve your company with the resources you already have!

 And did we mention there will be templates?
 Let’s go!